 “One of my favorite ways to work with brands is as a brand ambassador.

 For example, I’ve been an ambassador with Vanguard World since 2013.
 Vanguard World are a manufacturer of photo/video accessories, and as I’m a professional photographer as well as a travel blogger, they are an excellent fit for me.

-Additionally, we collaborate on paid campaigns when they launch new products.
-For example, on the launch of their travel focused VEO and VEO 2 tripods, I provided photography that they used on product packaging, as well as blog posts and social media coverage on my outlets.
+Additionally, we collaborate on paid brand blogger collaborations when they launch new products.
+For example, on the launch of their travel-focused VEO and VEO 2 tripods, I provided photography that they used on product packaging, as well as blog posts and social media coverage on my outlets.